A better way

 May 2025

 Investors in near-passive credit products have more options than pure index replication.
-Enhanced indexing is a strategy that goes beyond traditional passive approaches and aims to achieve a higher return than the benchmark with comparable risk.
-Dr Harald Henke, Head of Fixed Income, explains what sets enhanced indexing apart – and why it is a smart alternative for investors who want to optimise their portfolio.
+Enhanced is a strategy that goes beyond traditional passive approaches and aims to achieve a higher return than the benchmark with comparable risk.
+Dr Harald Henke, Head of Fixed Income, explains what sets enhanced strategies apart – and why it is a smart alternative for investors who want to optimise their portfolio.

 Article